Kandi, Murshidabad: Roadways

-SH-11 passes through Kandi.
-Kandi Town is gateway of Murshidabad District, as 10 districts of South Bengal is directly connected to.
-Kandi is well connected to places like Berhampur, Suri, Bolpur, Tarapith, Rampurhat, Burdwan, Katwa, Asansol, etc. by road.
+Kandi Town is the gateway of Murshidabad district, as 10 districts of South Bengal are directly connected to it.
+Kandi is well connected by road to places like Berhampur, Suri, Bolpur, Tarapith, Rampurhat, Burdwan, Katwa, and Asansol.
+The SH-11 passes through Kandi.

-Public transport systems in Kandi Town include the Government and private buses, electric rickshaws, taxis and auto rickshaws.
+Public transport systems in Kandi Town include government and private buses, electric rickshaws, taxis, and auto rickshaws.